Safari goers view elephants at Chobe National Park. Photo by Charles Leonard.

 Afternoon Game Drive

-After lunch, then embark on an afternoon game drive through Serondela.
+After lunch, embark on an afternoon game drive through Chobe National Park.
 You’ll have the chance to see more elephants, as well as antelopes, guineafowl, monitor lizards, kori bustards, jackals, and lions.
 If you’re really lucky, you might even spot an African wild dog!

 Love plants?
 Let your guide know.
 Travelers may exit vehicles in designated areas to get a better look at endemic flowers, shrubs, and trees.